Matching while Learning: Related literature

+The algorithms designed in all of these works critically leverage the solution to the optimal pricing problem in the full information setting in a deterministic world where stochastic quantities are replaced by their means.
+Similar to these works, we also crucially utilize the full information optimal assignment problem (which is a linear program in our case), and in particular the optimal shadow prices for the jobs from the dual of this optimization problem, in determining the job assignments under DEEM.
+It is known that simply using the optimal price corresponding to the best model estimate from the obtained information at any step (also known as ``certainty equivalent'' control) can potentially lead to incomplete learning and hence linear regret; see for instance Proposition 1 in \cite{den2014simultaneously}.
+Thus judicious experimentation with prices is necessary.

+In a similar fashion, naively using the optimal shadow prices from the full information optimization problem to greedily assign jobs based on current estimates of the worker type typically leads to linear regret in our setting (see Fact~\ref{fact:tiebreaking_necessary} in Section~\ref{subsec:example}).
+The problem is twofold in our case: the issue is not only that learning may stop prematurely under such a policy, but also that {appropriate allocation} across {\it multiple} optimal job types is typically necessary in our setting to satisfy capacity constraints.
+Thus a good algorithm in our setting needs to achieve both goals, judicious experimentation and effective {allocation} across optimal assignments, to achieve low regret.
+In fact we go one step further, obtaining a policy that achieves not just sublinear but near-optimal regret.

-Our work is also related to recent literature on MAB problems with capacity constraints; we refer to these broadly as {\em bandits with knapsacks}.
-The formulation is the same as the classical MAB problem, with the modification that every pull of an arm depletes a vector of resources which are limited in supply~\cite{badanidiyuru2013bandits}.
-The formulation subsumes several related problems in revenue management under demand uncertainty \cite{besbes2009dynamic,besbes2012blind,saure2013optimal,wang2014close,babaioff2015dynamic}, and budgeted dynamic procurement \cite{badanidiyuru2012learning,singla2013truthful}; there have been a variety of extensions \cite{badanidiyuru2014resourceful,agrawal2014bandits}, with recently a significant generalization of the problem to a contextual bandit setting, with concave rewards and convex constraints \cite{agrawal2015contextual,agrawal2015linear}.
-There is considerable difference between our model and bandits with knapsacks.
-Bandits with knapsacks consider a single MAB problem over a fixed time horizon.
-Our setting on the other hand can be seen as a system with an ongoing arriving {\em stream} of MAB problems, one per worker; these MAB problems are coupled together by the capacity constraints on arriving jobs.
-Indeed, as noted in the introduction, a significant structural point for us is to solve these problems in a decentralized manner, to ease their implementation in large-scale online platforms.
+Another key difference in our work compared to these models is that they consider a single MAB problem over a fixed time horizon.
+Our setting on the other hand can be seen as a system with an ongoing arriving {\em stream} of MAB problems, one per worker, that are coupled together by the capacity constraints on arriving jobs.

+{\bf Bandits with matching constraints and combinatorial bandits.} Several MAB problems with matching constraints can be seen as instances of a larger class of models typically referred to as combinatorial bandits \citep{gai2010learning,gai2012combinatorial, liu2012adaptive,chen2013combinatorial,saure2013optimal,kveton2015tight}.
+Considering the problem of matching all the workers that exist on a platform to the set of available jobs in a particular time period, one can think of the combinatorial set of all possible matchings as being the arms in a MAB setting (sometimes called ``superarms''); this formulation is the closest to the one in \cite{gai2010learning}.
+Several works have looked at exploiting the structure of such problems in various settings to yield efficient learning algorithms (e.g., \cite{saure2013optimal, gai2010learning, liu2012adaptive}).